Tú (Noelia song)

 "Tú" (You) is a song performed by the Puerto Rican singer Noelia, taken from her debut studio album of the same name (1999).
 The song was released as her debut single and it was written by Estéfano with minor uncredited lyrics by Noelia.
 The song reached No. 5 on the Billboard Hot Latin Tracks chart, becoming her most successful singles on that chart and it is her signature song.
 "Tú" received a nomination for Pop Song of the Year at the 2000 Lo Nuestro Awards.
 It was acknowledged as an award-winning song at the 2000 BMI Latin Awards.
+The song has been covered by Norteño singer Carín León and merengue singer Miriam Cruz.